Metrics, Semantics, and Knowledge in the Age of AI

 1. The "Right" Foundation vs. The "Wrong" Foundation

-The right approach combines two complementary layers:
+The right approach combines two complementary layers that work together:

-Reporting enablement: Reliable foundations for dashboards and analysis
+Reporting enablement: Reliable foundations for dashboards and analysis that people can trust

 As data leader Kimmo Santamaa notes, "The endgame for the semantic layer is to NOT lock you in a pattern."
-The same principle applies to knowledge graphs—they should enhance understanding, not constrain exploration.
+The same principle applies to knowledge graphs---they should enhance understanding, not constrain exploration.

 2. Governance and Trust vs. Flexibility and Innovation